a3ro-dev/RAI3rdTermAssignment/README.md

 2. **random**: This module implements pseudo-random number generators for various distributions.
 In this project, it's used to select a random remark for the student.

+## Run in Browser

+You can also run this program in your browser by clicking on the following link: (Run in Replit)[https://replit.com/@AeRo7484/RAI3rdTermAssignment]

 ## How to Run

 To run this program, navigate to the directory containing the `main.py` file in your terminal and run the following command:

 ```bash
 python main.py```